nrc-cnrc/gramble/structure.md

 Interpreter shepherds the sheets through four levels of representation:

-(1) Sheets (in sheets.ts): raw grids of cells, as written by the programmer.
+(1) Source: raw grids of cells, as written by the programmer.
 A stack-based parsing algorithm steps through these sheets cell-by-cell and creates:

 (2) TSTs (Tabular syntax trees; tsts.ts), which represent the basic syntactic units of the program (operations, blocks, headers/content, etc.).
 These are not all in a one-to-one relationship with linguistic structure yet (e.g., some horizontal rows will later be interpreted as sequences of morphemes, and others as filters).